 Lindale ISD will take steps to assure that lack of English language skills will not be a barrier to admission and participation in all educational and vocational programs.

-For information about your rights or grievance procedures, contact the Title IX Coordinator, Lori Anderson, at PO Box 370, 903-881-4000, and/or the Section 504 Coordinator, Jaye Koonce, at PO Box 370, 903-881-4050.
+For information about your rights or grievance procedures, contact the Title IX Coordinator and Section 504 Coordinator, Lori Anderson, at PO Box 370, 903-881-4000.